 7. Affirm yourself daily

-Speak positive about yourself and how you are achieving your objectives.
+Speak good about yourself and how you are achieving your objectives.
 Words have power and if you declare success you will indeed succeed.

-Find inspiration in the bible, inspirational quotes and motivational videos to help you maintain a positive outlook in life.
+Find inspiration in the bible, inspirational quotes and encouraging videos to help you maintain a positive outlook in life.

 8. Reward Yourself Regularly